- FREE DOWNLOADS

 By design, RAW files require editing before they are ready.
 These are the tools that get me the results I need.

-Incredibly powerful and fun to use HDR tool from Macphun and Trey Ratcliff.
+Incredibly powerful and fun to use HDR tool from Skylum Software (formerly Macphun) and Trey Ratcliff.
 I wasn’t a fan of HDR until this program came along!
-Get the Pro version so you can run it as a Lightroom/Photoshop plugin.
+Save 10% by using my special coupon on this page.

-The power of Lightroom CC and Photoshop CC in the Creative Cloud Photography Bundle is hard to beat.
-I also love having Lightroom Mobile at my fingertips on my iPhone all day long.
+The power of Lightroom Classic and Photoshop CC in the Creative Cloud Photography Bundle is hard to beat.
+I also love having Lightroom Mobile at my fingertips as a portable portfolio.